giuliodondi/kOS-Shuttle_OPS1/README.md

 - Active after **2EO RTLS YELLOW** around the region of Vrel=0 where the Shuttle is reversing course
 - Trajectory is heading straight down and there is no time to do much about it on a single engine
 - Similar to **2EO RTLS YELLOW** except the Shuttle maintains whatever attitude it was in until the **ET Rate Sep**

+**Black Zones**
+- Close to Vrel=0 and after ET sep, the External Tank does not float away very far even with Rate Sep and might strike the Orbiter before it can lift itself away
+- very high Gs and instability during pullout

 ### 2EO RTLS GREEN